rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 </ItemGroup>
 ```

-Additionaly include the file as `<Content Include="..." />` and set the parameters as shown below.
-With that set, the file will be copied to the output directory ether if the themes is used via a package reference or via a project reference:
+Additionally, include the file as `<Content Include="..." />` and set the parameters as shown below.
+With that set, the file will be copied to the output directory either if the theme is used via a package reference or a project reference:

 ```
 <ItemGroup>